bhatti/api-mock-service/README.md

 		http://localhost:8080/_oapi
 ```

-It will generate a mock scenarios for each API based on mime-type, status-code, parameter formats, regex, data ranges, e.g.,
+It will generate a api scenarios for each API based on mime-type, status-code, parameter formats, regex, data ranges, e.g.,

 ```yaml
 method: POST